-Many expats wonder what to do when they are contracting for a foreign employer and won’t be receiving any of the familiar forms: 1099s, W2s, etc. So our experts have compiled the answers to how and where to report the income that comes from contracting for a foreign employer on the US return.
+Many expats wonder what to do when they are contracting for a foreign employer and won’t be receiving any of the familiar forms: 1099s, W2s, etc. So our experts have compiled the answers to how to report foreign income without a W2, and where to report the income that comes from contracting for a foreign employer on the US return.

 Anyone that falls into the category of US citizen, resident alien, or nonresident alien who works abroad for a foreign employer is typically not required to do any Social Security or Medicare tax withholding.
 But let’s say that instead you work for an American employer with a foreign affiliate.
 In that case, the employer may ask for Social Security and Medicare tax to be withheld from the employees of the foreign affiliate.

-When a nonresident alien receives wages from a foreign person for services they performed in the US, those wages are considered effectively connected with the conduct of a trade or business in the US.
+When a nonresident alien receives wages from a foreign person for services they performed in the US, those wages are considered effectively connected with the conduct of a trade or business in the US, and you are considered an independent contractor for a foreign company.
 So, those wages are categorized as effectively connected income (ECI).
 That means the wages are subject to the US graduated tax rates and the income tax withholding (federal) as well as reporting by the foreign employer.

 Greenback experts specialize in taxes for Americans working abroad, so they’re familiar with the tax nuances of various employment scenarios, including expats who are contracting for an overseas employer.
-Sign up for an expert consultation today.
+Get started today!